 - Mental Accounting: this is when we separate our money in our minds with the result being that we keep ourselves in our current financial situation longer than otherwise needed.
 For example, many people try to build up an emergency fund while they are in debt.
 This makes zero sense financially since the debt is costing you much more money than the interest you are earning in the savings account.

 - Confirmation Bias: this is when we subconsciously seek out information to prove our current beliefs.
-This skews our decision making process.
+This skews our decision-making process.

 - Hindsight Bias: this is when we look back at a past event and are certain the signs were obvious at the time when in reality they were not.

 Of course, not everyone is in line with their thinking.
 One prominent proponent is Eugene Fama.
 While he does admit there are times when humans make poor decisions, the markets are efficient and as a result, there is no such thing as a trend of human irrationality.
+One way to avoid bias is to buy Motley Fool stock.

 Recommended Stock Investing Posts: